Zingerman's Roadhouse Reopens After Six-Week Renovation

 Zingerman's Roadhouse reopened on February 19 after a six-week renovation that replaced the worn wooden floors, overhauled the bar room, and improved acoustics in a dining room that has needed it for years.
 The restaurant at 2501 Jackson Avenue closed on January 4 for the work.

-The updates are significant without being dramatic.
+What changed is significant without being dramatic.
 New ceramic tile flooring replaces the original wood, which had taken 23 years of punishment from a restaurant that seats hundreds and serves whole-hog pit barbecue.
-The bar room has been reimagined, though the specifics of the redesign are better experienced than described.
+A reimagined bar room is better experienced than described.
 Lighting improvements throughout the space make the room feel more intentional, and upgraded energy-efficient kitchen equipment brings the back of house closer to current standards.

-For regulars who worried that "renovation" might mean "new concept," the menu remains what it has been since chef Alex Young opened the place in 2003.
-The Buttermilk Fried Chicken, made with Amish chickens, is still the anchor.
-The Mac 'n Cheese still uses Martelli artisan pasta.
-The NOLA Gumbo, the Nashville Hot Chicken, and the whole-hog barbecue are all intact.
-Young, a James Beard Award winner who also founded Cornman Farms, the 47-acre operation in Dexter, has not used this as an opportunity to reinvent.
+For regulars who worried that "renovation" might mean "new concept," the menu remains what it has been since chef Alex Young opened the place around 2003.
+Buttermilk Fried Chicken, made with Amish chickens, is still the anchor.
+Mac 'n Cheese still uses Martelli artisan pasta.
+NOLA Gumbo, Nashville Hot Chicken, whole-hog barbecue: all intact.
+Young, a James Beard Award winner who also founded Cornman Farms, the 27-acre operation in Dexter, has not used this as an opportunity to reinvent.

-The Roadhouse is one of roughly 11 businesses in the Zingerman's Community of Businesses, an organization that employs more than 800 people and generates approximately $70 million in annual revenue.
-Within that ecosystem, the Roadhouse has always been the big, loud, democratic one.
-The place where you can bring anyone, order a plate of fried chicken, and feel like you're in good hands.
+As one of roughly 11 businesses in the Zingerman's Community of Businesses (an organization that employs more than 800 people and generates tens of millions in annual revenue), the Roadhouse has always been the big, loud, democratic one.
+Bring anyone, order a plate of fried chicken, and feel like you're in good hands.

 Twenty-three years is a long time for any restaurant.
 A renovation at this stage is a commitment to the next chapter, not a concession to the past one.